RalfHerzog/MFRC522-python/README.md

 ## Installation

-Until the package is on PyPi, clone this repository and run `pip install .` in the top level directory.
+Clone this repository and run `pip install .` in the top level directory.

 ## Example Code